twstokes/treedivided/README.md

 The source code for a local data fetcher is included in this repo only.
 The remote fetcher I built may or may not have used an API meant for this sort of consumption.
 It simply fetched from a remote data source, unmarshalled a JSON data structure, and supplied what the Fetcher interface needed.

 The code runs on a Raspberry Pi and communicates with the MCU via serial.
 An [iHome IBT63 speaker](https://www.ihomeaudio.com/support/product/iBT63BC/) is used to play audio from the Raspberry Pi.
-I didn't use the Bluetooth connection and instead used the shared power and audio connector, plugging one end into the RPI's stereo jack and the other into the USB port.
+I didn't use the Bluetooth connection and instead used the shared power and audio connector, plugging one end into the RPi's stereo jack and the other into the USB port.

 I cross-compiled from my Mac using the `rpi.sh` script in the executable's directory.